Can DtN and GenEO coarse spaces be sufficiently robust for heterogeneous Helmholtz problems?: Results and Discussion

-\subsection{The effect of more overlap when using H-GenEO}
+\subsection{The Effect of More Overlap when Using H-GenEO}

 So far all our results use minimal overlap.
 Here we consider the case of increasing the overlap between subdomains, this is done by adding on layers of adjoining elements to each subdomain in a symmetric way, so that minimal overlap is given by an overlap parameter of 2; that is the overlapping region has a width of 2 elements.
 In Table~\ref{Table:H-GenEO_Overlap} we report results for increasing overlap when using H-GenEO for the homogeneous problem with $k = 46.5$ and $h^{-1} = 400$ and where a uniform decomposition is used.
 We see that adding on a small amount of overlap can slightly decrease the iteration counts but increasing the overlap width further can give much poorer results, especially when using a large number of subdomains $N$.
+One possible explanation could be an increase in the ``colouring constant'' (see, e.g., \cite[Definition 5.5]{Dolean:15:DDM}).
 We note that the size of the coarse space decreases somewhat as the overlap is increased, however, the extra computational effort required to deal with the larger subdomains will hamper any gains from this, along with the increased iteration counts.
 From these results we determine that the H-GenEO coarse space is best suited to the case of minimal overlap, as we have used elsewhere throughout this work.